realjenius/realjenius.com/content/about.md

 Hello!
 My name is R.J.
 Lorimer, and I'm a professional software developer.

-I am currently working for  [AtomicJar](https://atomicjar.com) as principal platform engineer for the ecosystem behind [Testcontainers Cloud](https://testcontainers.com/cloud/).
+I am currently working for [Docker](https://docker.com) (formerly the startup AtomicJar) as principal engineer and tech lead for [Testcontainers Cloud](https://testcontainers.com/cloud/).
 TCC is an amazing way to run your container-based tests without running containers.
 Let us worry about the servers and docker security so you can worry about your application.

 ### My History

-Prior to working for AtomicJar I worked for nearly six years at [UKG, Inc.](http://ukg.com) (formerly Ultimate Software) as a *Principal Software Architect* for several projects.
+Prior to working for Docker and AtomicJar I worked for nearly six years at [UKG, Inc.](http://ukg.com) (formerly Ultimate Software) as a *Principal Software Architect* for several projects.
 And prior to that, I spent eight years immersed in the high-energy (and never boring) gaming industry, first working for Electrotank as *Director of Platform Engineering*, then working for Mind Pirate as the *Cloud Whisperer*, and most recently working for [High 5 Games](http://www.high5games.com) as their *Director of Server Development*.

 Over the course of my career, I have technically lead a large variety of powerful teams.